-The 2021 Sydney Peace Prize winner is The Uluru Statement from the Heart
+The 2021-22 Sydney Peace Prize winner was The Uluru Statement from the Heart

-Accepting the 2021 award will be First Nations leaders and courageous drivers of the Uluru Statement from the Heart Professor Megan Davis, Pat Anderson AO, and Noel Pearson.
-They will receive the Prize together at an official event on 11 November 2021.
+First Nations leaders and courageous architects of the Uluru Statement from the Heart Pat Anderson AO, Professor Megan Davis and Noel Pearson accepted the 2021-22 award together at the official Sydney Town Hall ceremony 10 November 2022.
 These leaders worked tirelessly to deliver the Statement in May 2017 and have spent the past four years leading the campaign for a referendum.

 The Uluru Statement from the Heart is an invitation to the Australian people to walk with First Nations people to create a better future.
 It is a gift: a strategic roadmap to peace, where all Australians can come together to realise our nation’s true potential.

 The Uluru Statement is the culmination of 13 Regional Dialogues – a historic deliberative consultation process with 1200 First Nations people – on the question of what constitutional recognition means for Aboriginal and Torres Strait Islander people.

 At the Uluru Constitutional Convention in 2017, delegates endorsed the consensus of the Dialogues for a strategic and sequenced reform proposal: Voice, Treaty and Truth.
 As the Uluru Statement sets out, the first step is a Voice to Parliament, enshrined in the Australian Constitution.

 A First Nations Voice, protected by the Constitution, will mean Aboriginal and Torres Strait Islander people have a say in the laws and policies that impact them.
 It also means that agreement-making and truth-telling can finally be done on equal terms.
 With Voice, we can begin the journey of coming together after a struggle – Makarrata.

 2008 Sydney Peace Prize recipient, Senator Patrick Dodson, lauds the choice for 2021-22 prize winner: